Regular Meeting Davis Joint USD June 04, 2015 5:30PM Closed Session - 5:30 p.m., South Conference Room, 526 B Street;

 Following a 2013 discussion about the AIM/GATE lottery process the DJUSD Board of Trustees requested a study of DJUSD Magnet programs to better understand their effectiveness and impact on student outcomes.
 In response, DJUSD entered an MOU with UC researchers Scott Carrell and Marianne Page from UC Davis' School of Economics and Michal Kurlaender from UC Davis' School of Education to conduct a study of magnet programs, beginning with the DJUSD AIM program.
 The researchers donated their time and resources to conduct the study and completed the first phase in May 2015.

+The researcher's analysis explores the following three questions: 1.
+Who is GATE/AIM identified in the Davis Joint Unified School District and how has this changed over time?
 2. What is the causal impact of the AIM program on student academic achievement for students in the AIM program?
+3. What are the causal effects of AIM on students not in AIM?

 The study's written summary is divided into 6 sections that include: